Demandflow/301-redirector/README.md

 ## CSV Format

 ### Input CSV Format (Screaming Frog)
 The tool expects a Screaming Frog CSV with an "Address" column containing full URLs.
-It will also look for a "Status Code" column to filter out 301 and 404 pages.
+It will also look for a "Status Code" column to filter out URLs with status codes 301, 404, and 502.

 Example:
 ```